Adam Mars-Jones: Career

+Mars-Jones' first novel, The Waters of Thirst, was published in 1993.
+His second novel, Pilcrow (2008), was followed by two sequels, Cedilla (2011) and Caret (2023), which together form the first three volumes of a projected series.

 He was elected a Fellow of the Royal Society of Literature in 2007.

 Noriko Smiling, a book concerning the Yasujirō Ozu-directed film Late Spring, was published in 2011.

 In 2012, he was awarded the inaugural Hatchet Job of the Year Award for his review of Michael Cunningham's By Nightfall.

-On 2 January 2015, Mars-Jones was captain of the winning team on Christmas University Challenge, representing Trinity Hall, Cambridge, who defeated Balliol College, Oxford, the University of Edinburgh and the University of Hull.
+On 2 January 2015, Mars-Jones was captain of the winning team on the television quiz show Christmas University Challenge, representing Trinity Hall, Cambridge, who defeated Balliol College, Oxford, the University of Edinburgh and the University of Hull.
 His teammates were international rower Tom James, world champion cyclist Emma Pooley and actor Dan Starkey.

+In 2025, his story Book Hill was adapted into the film Pillion, starring Harry Melling and Alexander Skarsgaard.

 Personal life

-His 1997 "Blind Bitter Happiness" re-tells the difficult life of his mother and his relationship to her.
-Mars-Jones' 2015 memoir of his father "Kid Gloves" deals with his father's struggle to come to terms with his son's homosexuality and his father's later slide into dementia in old age.
+Mars-Jones' 1997 "Blind Bitter Happiness" re-tells the difficult life of his mother and his relationship to her.
+His memoir Kid Gloves: A Voyage Round My Father (2015) deals with his father's struggle to come to terms with his son's homosexuality and his father's later slide into dementia in old age.